Information-thermodynamic bounds on precision in interacting quantum systems: Numerical demonstration

 Assuming weak coupling and invoking the Born and Markov approximations, the dissipative dynamics induced by the thermal reservoirs can be described by the GKSL master equation.
 The density operator $\varrho_t$ of the total system evolves according to

 where $\sigma_w=\ket{d-1}_w\bra{0}_w$ denotes the ladder's decay operator, and $\gamma_h$, $\gamma_c$, $\gamma_w$ are the dissipative coupling strengths associated with the hot, cold, and ladder reservoirs, respectively.
+Note that only transitions between the highest and lowest energy levels of the ladder are mediated by the ladder reservoir.
+Such selective coupling can be implemented experimentally, for instance, in optical systems using a frequency filter placed between the system and the reservoir \cite{Kalaee.2021.PRE,PhysRevLett.2.262}.
+The filter permits interaction only with photons in a narrow frequency range corresponding to a specific energy gap, effectively suppressing all other transitions.
+In the present quantum clock model, where the reservoir couples exclusively to the extremal ladder levels, this form of reservoir engineering offers a feasible physical realization.
 Each dissipative term satisfies the local detailed balance condition, thereby ensuring the thermodynamic consistency.

 In the following analysis, we set the ladder dimension to $d = 4$ for numerical simulations.
 We focus on the tick current $\mca{J}_w$, which counts $+1$ for each jump induced by $\sigma_w^\dagger$ (representing a transition from the highest to the lowest energy level of the ladder), $-1$ for the reverse jump $\sigma_w$, and $0$ for all other transitions.
 This current effectively captures the net number of ticks generated by the clock mechanism.
 To verify the validity of the main results, we investigate the system in the steady state and explore how the current statistics change when varying the inverse temperatures $\beta_c$, $\beta_h$, or $\beta_w$, while keeping all other parameters fixed.
 The relative fluctuation of the tick current $\Var[\mca{J}_w]/\ev{\mca{J}_w}^2$ is numerically computed using the method of full counting statistics.
+Likewise, we restrict our analysis to the finite-time regime, which is more pertinent for experimental implementations.
 All numerical results are presented in Fig.~\ref{fig:clock}.

 As shown in Fig.~\ref{fig:clock}(b-1), the magnitude of the information flow increases monotonically as the cold reservoir temperature decreases (i.e., as $\beta_c$ increases), while the local dissipation remains small and negligible in comparison.
 This identifies a regime where information flow dominates over entropy production, emphasizing its central role in the system's nonequilibrium behavior.
 Simultaneously, Fig.~\ref{fig:clock}(b-2) shows that the relative fluctuation of the tick current $\mca{J}_w$ decreases monotonically with increasing $\beta_c$, indicating that information flow effectively suppresses fluctuations even in the absence of significant local dissipation.
 We define the quality factors $F_w$ and $F_w'$ for the current $\mca{J}_w$ analogously to Eqs.~\eqref{eq:F1.def} and \eqref{eq:F1p.def}.
 Within the entire examined range of $\beta_c$, the quality factor $F_w$ consistently satisfies $F_w \ge 2$, thereby numerically confirming the validity of the quantum TUR given in Eq.~\eqref{eq:main.result.2}.
 In contrast, the conventional quality factor $F_w'$, which neglects the effects of quantum coherence and subsystem interactions, remains strictly below $2$, signaling a violation of the original TUR.
 These results demonstrate the crucial role of quantum effects and inter-subsystem interactions in precision enhancement.